celestelayne/knotel_glossary/README.md

 }
 ```
 In Terminal, type `npm run start` to run both server and client simultaneously.
 This script uses the package [npm-run-all](https://www.npmjs.com/package/npm-run-all), a CLI tool to run multiple npm-scripts in parallel or sequential.

-Point your browser to http://localhost:4000/graphql to get the GraphiQL server.

 #### Setting Up GraphQL endpoint